Imulion/MHFZ_Overlay/README.md

 - Monster Infos are sometimes outside the screen (if they don't show at all even if you open the config menu this is probably your issue)
 - Sometimes you can be in drag and drop mode without having the settings open
 - Road detection doesn't work all the time (use road override if road in general works for you)
+- Save button is cut off in the settings menu

 ## TODO